symfony/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

 from the reporter on the appropriateness of our response, but our response will be determined by what will be best for community safety.

 The CARE team keeps a private record of all incidents.
-By default all reports are shared with the entire CARE team unless the reporter specifically asks to exclude specific CARE team members, in which case these CARE team members will not be included in any communication on the incidents as well as records
+By default, all reports are shared with the entire CARE team unless the reporter specifically asks to exclude specific CARE team members, in which case these CARE team members will not be included in any communication on the incidents as well as records